 All of this has a negative impact on Florida’s economy.
 The combined annual economic impact of recreational and commercial fisheries is nearly $27 billion, more than any other state, which supports thousands of jobs.
 These fisheries depend upon good water quality and healthy habitats.
 As the health of Florida’s water and habitats has declined, so have the fisheries – incomes have declined, jobs have been lost, and businesses have closed.
 Recent reports also show a decrease in real estate values in areas impacted by HABs.

 The rate of Florida’s environmental decline has increased in recent years, but it has been long in the making.
 It will be similarly long in recovery, but with perseverance and persistence we can Fix Our Water.
 This means that we have to resist the temptation of following schemes that promise short-term solutions, and don’t actually fix the causes of our water and habitat issues.
-We need to focus on fixing the problems, including: modernizing sewage infrastructure, septic-to-sewer conversion, reducing agricultural fertilizer and contaminant runoff, fertilizer ordnances to significantly reduce nutrient loads in runoff, water flow restoration.
+We need to focus on fixing the problems, including: modernizing sewage infrastructure, septic-to-sewer conversion, reducing agricultural fertilizer and contaminant runoff, fertilizer ordnances to significantly reduce nutrients in residential runoff, water flow restoration.
 Only with this long-term approach that addresses the causes of our current situation will this problem be addressed.